PCNS-hosted ANA group at SF Mint during PPIE

 PCNS exists to promote, develop, and foster Numismatics in all its branches along educational, historical, and scientific lines, and to provide opportunities for collectors to share in an organization of mutual interest and good fellowship.

 - History: PCNS was founded in 1915, by Farran Zerbe and a group of San Francisco collectors, when Zerbe came West to supervise the U.S. Mint Exhibit at the Panama-Pacific International Exposition.
 PCNS hosted the ANA Convention in San Francisco that same year.
 At that time, there were no other coin organizations west of the Mississippi.
-Nearly 100 years and over 1,180 monthly meetings later, PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.
+More than a century later, PCNS continues to be a gathering place for studious numismatists in the San Francisco Bay Area.

 - Meetings: Our regular monthly meetings in San Francisco feature presentations on numismatic topics ranging from US coins, tokens, and medals to Ancient, Medieval, and Modern World coinage, currency, and exonumia.

 - Research & Publishing: PCNS has sponsored an annual Papers contest for numismatic writers for several decades, publishing the submissions to our members.
-Recent papers can now be read on this website (2012 Papers & 2013 Papers).
+PCNS Papers can now be read on this website:

 - Membership: Members receive information on our meetings, programs, medals, and copies of our publications.
 Many of the most illustrious names in numismatics have been members of the Society.
 Consider adding your name to the list.